FrauJulian/Discord-Audio-Stream-NPM-Package/README.md

 ## 🤝 Enjoy the package?

-Give it a star ⭐ on github!
+Give it a star ⭐ on github or [donate](https://buymeacoffee.com/fraujuliannn) a hot chocolate!